ykonstant1/Synthesis/documentation.md

 ### A fizzbuzz leveraging table manipulations

 This is a demo of table manipulation capabilities of synthesis.
-It is not a performant or even sane implementation of fizzbuzz!
+It is not a performant implementation of fizzbuzz.

 Usage: fizz [number of elements]
 ```
 fizz() {
 local pad=$(( $1 + 15 - ($1 % 15) ))
-local word_delimiter=:
+local f_s=:

 ⛥ seql $pad ⇝ segment $(( $pad/3 )) ⇝ transpose ⇝ excise -1\
 					  ⇝ suffix ':fizz' ⇝ expand \